grantwall/testinggan2/README.md

 # More information about this work will be provided in the next days!

+# License
+The code for the website is from [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll), and it is licensed under MIT License.

+Weights of the network can be used for academic purposes only.

 # Contact
 For questions write to
 filippo.aleotti2@unibo.it